dhoyle/splicedocs-jekyll/_includes/splice_snippets/datetimeformats.md

 ### Pattern Types   {#Presenta}

-How a presentation type is interpreted for certain pattern letters depends on the number of repeated letters in the pattern.
+How a pattern type is interpreted for certain pattern letters depends on the number of repeated letters in the pattern.
 In some cases, as noted in the following table, other factors can influence how the pattern is interpreted.